pimbrouwers/Falco/README.md

 We kindly ask that before submitting a pull request, you first submit an [issue](https://github.com/pimbrouwers/Falco/issues) or open a [discussion](https://github.com/pimbrouwers/Falco/discussions).

-If functionality is added to the API, or changed, please kindly update the relevent [document](https://github.com/pimbrouwers/Falco/tree/master/docs).
+If functionality is added to the API, or changed, please kindly update the relevant [document](https://github.com/pimbrouwers/Falco/tree/master/docs).
 Unit tests must also be added and/or updated before a pull request can be successfully merged.

 All pull requests should originate from the `develop` branch.
 A merge into this branch means that your changes are scheduled to go into production with the very next release, which could happen any time from the same day up to a couple weeks (depending on priorities and urgency).